-Chesterfield County, Virginia is a thriving, affluent, suburban community located in the Richmond, Virginia metropolitan area.
+Chesterfield County, Virginia, is a thriving, affluent, suburban community located in the Richmond, Virginia metropolitan area.
 Chesterfield is recognized for its prime mid-Atlantic location that puts local businesses within a one‐day travel time to 45 percent of the U.S. population, 50 percent of the nation’s manufacturing operations, and 60 percent of the corporate headquarters in the country through easy access to Interstates 64, 85, 95 and 295.

-Companies have been choosing Chesterfield County as place to do business for nearly 400 years.
+Companies have been choosing Chesterfield County as a place to do business for nearly 400 years.
 The first iron furnace in the United States was built in Chesterfield.
 The first recorded commercial coal mines in North America operated in Chesterfield.
 Chesterfield County continues to attract an expanding list of large companies and small businesses.
 Sites are available throughout the county to support a variety of businesses and industries.

 Chesterfield – A “First Choice” Community